badw-dh/CGLO/README.md

 The digitization was generously funded by the [Text+ Initiative] (https://text-plus.org/en/) and supported by the Lexical Resources collection.
 The scanning of *CGL* was financed at the initiative of Dr. Franck Cinato by the Centre national de la recherche scientifique, UMR 7597 [Laboratoire d'Histoire des Théories Linguistiques] (https://htl.cnrs.fr/).
 The XML scheme follows closely the format provided by the [Thesaurus Glossariorum project] (https://htldb.huma-num.fr/exist/apps/htldb/elma/thegloss/home.html).
 Resources and coordination were provided by the Thesaurus Linguae Latinae and the IT Department of the BAdW (esp.
-Dr. Eckhart Arnold and Stefan Müller).
+Dr. Eckhart Arnold and Dr. Stefan Müller).
 For more acknowledgments and research history please read the [website] (https://publikationen.badw.de/en/cglo/index).